What Is Healthcare Compliance?

 The Patient Protection and Affordable Care Act (ACA), Section 6401, mandated that providers put a compliance plan in place, but an enforcement date has not been issued for that requirement.
 That’s the short answer to whether healthcare compliance is mandated.

-However, the enforcement date for this ACA requirement hasn’t been set yet.
+The enforcement date for this ACA requirement hasn’t been set yet, however.
 Considering the ACA went into effect in 2010, the healthcare industry has had a lot of time to prepare and get compliance programs in place.
-If your organization still has work to do, resources like the 2014 CMS joint presentation with the OIG may assist with designing your compliance program.
+If an organization still has work to do, resources like the 2014 CMS joint presentation with the OIG may assist with designing a compliance program.

 We also saw above that the Medicare Advantage contract requirements chapter of the Medicare Managed Care Manual mandates that MA organizations show a demonstrated commitment to compliance.
 (The manual goes on to state that MA plans offered to employees or union members may have different rules.)